bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 `/.well-known/oauth-authorization-server`.
 That is if its Peering API base URL is `https://example.com/peering` then its OAuth Metata file will be at `https://example.com/peering/.well-known/oauth-authorization-server`.

-The metadata file MUST include the following additional fields:
+The metadata file MUST include the following additional field:

 * `rpki_signed_checklist_nonce`: a URL the client can use to obtain a nonce for the OAuth Exchange.
-* `rpki_signed_checklist_digest_algorithms`: A list of string representation of OIDs of digest algorithms the server will accept.

 ### Nonce Endpoint